Childhood Disintegrative Disorder

 Who provides support?
 Child mental health professionals and the pediatrician can guide the case.
 Reaching out to one of them in time helps understand what is happening and provide appropriate support to the child.

-Specialties that treat childhood disintegrative disorder
+Data on 44 doctors who treat childhood disintegrative disorder

 Treatment by city